 4) Jury Examination

 Because performance ability is an essential part of the School of Music degree programs, the student is required to demonstrate performance ability before a faculty jury at the end of each semester of applied instruction.
 The purpose of this examination is to assess the student's progress and to serve as the prerequisite for advancing to the next level of applied instruction.
-The selection will be made by Professor Lusk later part of each semester.
+The selection will be made by Professor Lusk.
 Student input in the selection is welcomed, but not required.
-The student will perform the work on the regularly scheduled Trombone Studio Recital.
+The student will perform the work on a scheduled performance within the last two weeks of classes.
 The faculty will make comments and assign a suggested grade.
 Professor Lusk will decide on a consensus grade for the jury performance.
 The faculty's comments will be copied and kept in the students permanent file, and will also be included in the final form of the practice/lesson journal along with a recording of the jury performance.

 Failure to pass any one of these areas will result in an unsatisfactory overall grade for the course.